polakowo/vectorbt/README.md

 instruments in little time, to explore where your strategy performs best and to uncover hidden patterns in data.

-Take a simple [Dual Moving Average Crossover](https://en.wikipedia.org/wiki/Moving_average_crossover) strategy for example.
-By calculating the performance of each reasonable window combination and plotting the whole thing as a heatmap (as we do above), you can analyze how performance depends upon window size.
-If you additionally compute the same heatmap over multiple time periods, you may figure out how performance varies with downtrends and uptrends.
-Finally, by running the same pipeline over other strategies such as holding and trading randomly, you can compare them and decide whether your strategy is worth executing.
-With vectorbt, this analysis can be done in minutes and save you time and cost of getting the same insights elsewhere.
+Take a simple [Dual Moving Average Crossover](https://en.wikipedia.org/wiki/Moving_average_crossover) strategy as example.
+By calculating the performance of each reasonable window combination and plotting the whole thing as a heatmap (as we do above), we can analyze how performance depends upon window size.
+If we additionally compute the same heatmap over multiple time periods, we may observe how performance varies with downtrends and uptrends.
+Finally, by running the same pipeline over other strategies such as holding and trading randomly, we can compare them and decide whether our strategy is worth executing.
+With vectorbt, this analysis can be done in minutes and save time and cost of getting the same insights elsewhere.

 ## How it works?